Bhutan Visitor Guide

 Home Stay & Farmhouse Stays:

 A stay in a traditional Bhutanese home or farmhouse is possible in several valleys.
 This is a genuine & rustic experience and ‘not for everybody’.
 It is best considered outside winter months as Bhutanese homes are not well heated.
 We recommend you take your essential luggage in a small sports or duffel bag for ease on steep, narrow, Bhutanese stairs which do not lend well to large suitcases!
-Usually you will get a western style toilet but washing will largely be restricted to a basin of warm soapy water and you should carry your own hand towel.
-Please note – some farm stays offer a traditional hot stone bath experience (additional cost US$15-18 pp).
+Usually, you will get a western style toilet but washing will largely be restricted to a basin of warm soapy water and you should carry your own hand towel & flannel.
+Please note – some farm stays offer a traditional hot stone bath experience (at additional cost US$18 pp).
 Consider carrying a torch or use the flashlight in your smartphone for farmhouse stays.

 Festivals: